bielsnohr/rsecon23-chairing-guidance/README.md

 This will place PDFs of guidance for each session into a directory called `infosheets`.

-## Quirks
+## Past Quirks

-At time of writing, Oxford Abstracts gets confused over time zones and reports the submission start and end times offset by one hour during British Summer Time.
-This is currently dealt with by subtracting one hour.
-If Oxford Abstracts fixes their bug, this can be removed.
-If before the bug is fixed then this is used for events not taking place during daylight savings time, then this should also be disabled.
+In a previous iteration, Oxford Abstracts got confused over time zones and reported the submission start and end times offset by one hour during British Summer Time.
+This bug has been fixed, but it is worth being aware of in case it pops up again.
+Modify the `format_time` function and look at `git blame` to see how it was handled in the past.